How much is Honda Accord insurance in Canada ?

 - Warranty.
 Find out what’s covered by your manufacturer or extended warranty to avoid paying for overlapping coverage.

-What factors affect car insurance rates for Honda Accord?
+What factors affect car insurance rates for the Honda Accord?

 Your location and driving history can both affect your chances of getting into an accident.
 However, the vehicle you drive has a much larger impact, because performance, safety features, theft rates and other details can vary depending on your make and model.
 And since providers consider your risk and cost of filing claims when calculating your premiums, your choice of vehicle can directly affect your rates.
 Here’s how: